-What is a Reserve item?
+What is a reserve item?

-Faculty members place items on reserve as part of course materials to ensure large numbers of students can use a limited number of resources.
+Faculty members place items on reserve as part of their course materials to ensure large numbers of students can use a limited number of resources.
 Reserves may be physical items such as books or media (traditional reserves) held at the library or they may be electronic items (electronic reserves) accessed via Blackboard.